 As an alternative to fish oil, you can take the latest omega-3 supplements; green-lipped mussels or krill oil instead.
 These products can be more expensive though so it will depend on whether you can afford them or not.

-It’s vital that you always look for validation.
+It’s vital that you always seek validation.

 A recent German study highlighted the anti-inflammatory benefits of omega-3 fatty acids.
 These oils quickly reduced inflammation in twenty patients suffering from psoriasis.
 Omega-3 fatty acids offer yet another benefit to psoriasis sufferers.
 Ten percent of psoriasis patients also develop a form of arthritis known as psoriatic arthritis.
 Studies show that 1 to 3 grams daily of omega-3 fish oils can help both conditions.